First Up- @CUSOMFirstUP

 If you’d like more information you can contact us at:

 White Coats for Black Lives is a national organization that works to dismantle racism in medicine and promote the health, well-being, and self-determination of Black and indigenous people, and other people of color.
 At the University of Colorado School of Medicine, we strive to embody a culture of inclusion; working closely with both students and faculty members to facilitate a sense of community, while educating those about the empowerment of Black and African Americans in our society.
 Our endeavors include improving the number of underrepresented minorities in medicine, ensuring equitable representation for healthcare employees, and ensuring equitable care for our patients.

 The Latinx Medical Student Association (LMSA)

 The Latino Medical Student Association is a national non-profit organization.
 Our mission is to unite and empower current and future physicians through service, mentorship, and education to advocate for the improved health of the Latinx community and other marginalized communities in the United States.
 We envision a world in which improved health outcomes for all patients arise because of:

 Although this is primarily a medical student Latinx organization, we welcome students across all identities and disciplines to join our community and be involved.

 Student National Medical Association is committed to supporting current and future underrepresented minority medical students, addressing the needs of underserved communities, and increasing the number of clinically excellent, culturally competent and socially conscious physicians.

 The Medical Student Pride Alliance is an activist and social organization committed to empowering sexual and gender minority medical students and allies, increasing the number of physicians trained in LGBTQ-inclusive healthcare, and addressing the unique needs of LGBTQ+ communities through research, advocacy, and service.

-If you would like to learn more, please contact us:
+If you would like to learn more, please contact our co-presidents:

 The Minority and Allied Resident Council (MARC)